 \subsection{Grid Cells}

-The challenges of processing a point cloud (cf. section \ref{section:Input_Pointcloud}) are of particular difficulty for CNNs, since convolutional operations require a structured grid which is lacking in point cloud data \citep{bello_review_2020}.
-Thus, to resort on advanced deep learning methods and leverage high informative point clouds, they must first be transformed into a suitable representation.
+Processing a point cloud (cf. Section \ref{section:Input_Pointcloud}) poses a particular challenge for CNNs because convolution operations require a structured grid, which is not present in point cloud data \citep{bello_review_2020}.
+Thus, to tak advantage of advanced deep learning methods and leverage highly informative point clouds, they must first be transformed into a suitable representation.